oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

 12. The Overview & Prerequisites step describes what the Runbook does, and the prerequisites needed to run it.
 In this lab, the prerequisites have already been completed for you.
 You should have access to the named credentials: **CDB186_PDB**, for the target database and **ORACLE**, for the host of the target.

-     Check the checkbox to indicate you have read and completed the step.
+     **Check the checkbox** to indicate you have read and completed the step.

      ![Completed Step 1](images/start-runbook-metric/overview-prereq-24ai.png " ")

-13. Click the play icon in Step 2 to review the trend of the tablespace full metric.
+13. **Click the play icon in Step 2** to review the trend of the tablespace full metric.
 Note if there is an increasing trend.

       ![Review Metric Trend](images/start-runbook-metric/review-trend-24ai.png " ")

 14. Notice for Step 3 a gear icon is displayed instead of the play icon.
 The gear icon means some input properties are required before you can execute the step.

-     Click the gear icon.
+     **Click the gear icon**.

       ![Step 3 - Gear Icon](images/start-runbook-metric/step-3-gear-icon-24ai.png " ")

 15. Step 3 requires you to specify PDB named credentials before you can run the step.

-     To enable the step, select the following PDB named credential: **CDB186_PDB**.
+     Click on the credentials field, select the following PDB named credential: **CDB186_PDB**.
 Click Save.

       ![Step 3 - Enter Credentials](images/start-runbook-metric/pdb-cred-after-24ai.png " ")

-16. Click the play icon to find out which tables in the tablespace are consuming the most space.
+16. **Click the play icon** to find out which tables in the tablespace are consuming the most space.

       ![Step 3 - Play icon](images/start-runbook-metric/step-3-play-icon-24ai.png " ")